MSBigData2019/Anatoli_DEBRADKE/Lesson5/README.md

-n this file you will find exercices for Lesson 5.
+In this file you will find exercices for Lesson 5.